 The increase of swelling due to the addition of γ-PGA was to be expected, mainly due to the hydrophilic nature of γ-PGA.
 However, in contrast to our previous investigation [40], in which 440 kDa γ-PGA was utilized, greater swelling was observed for all percentage concentrations for the WPI-γ-PGA 10 kDa, WPI-γ-PGA 700 kDa and WPI-γ-PGA 1100 kDa sample groups.
-The maximum swelling for the WPI-10 kDa γ-PGA hydrogels was the 10% sample group increase by a factor of 7.4 when compared to the WPI0 control.
-Similarly, the maximum ratio mass change for the WPI-700 kDa γ-PGA hydrogels was the 10% sample group which demonstrated an increase in mass by a factor of 10.7 when compared to the WPI control.
+The maximum swelling for the WPI-10 kDa γ-PGA hydrogels was observed in the 10% sample group; mass increased by a factor of 7.4 when compared to the WPI0 control.
+Similarly, the maximum ratio mass change for the WPI-700 kDa γ-PGA hydrogels was observed for the 10% sample group which demonstrated an increase in mass by a factor of 10.7 when compared to the WPI control.
 Previously, the addition of γ-PGA with a molecular weight of 440 kDa improved the swelling until the concentration 10% γ-PGA was reached, whereupon the ratio mass change began to decrease.
 In this investigation, only the WPI- γ-PGA 1100 sample groups followed the same trend.
-For instance, the largest mass increase for the WPI-γ-PGA 1100 kDa hydrogels was the WPI-γ-PGA 1100, 7.5 % sample group which demonstrated an increase in mass by a factor of 9.3 compared to an increase in mass of a factor of 7.8 achieved by the WPI-γ-PGA 1100, 10% sample group when compared to the WPI control, Figure 3.
-Both the 10 kDa and 1100 kDa γ-PGA were known to present similar molar mass potentially the reason behind the similar results, when contrasted with the WPI- γ-PGA 700. it should be staed the relative concentration of the L and D isomers of γ-PGA could potentially have an influence on the results.
+For instance, the largest mass increase for the WPI-γ-PGA 1100 kDa hydrogels was the WPI-γ-PGA 1100, 7.5 % sample group which demonstrated an increase in mass by a factor of 9.3 compared to the increase in mass of a factor of 7.8 achieved by the WPI-γ-PGA 1100, 10% sample group when compared to the WPI control, Figure 3.
+Both the 10 kDa and 1100 kDa γ-PGA were known to present similar molar mass potentially the reason behind the similar results, when contrasted with the WPI- γ-PGA 700.
+However, it should be stated that the relative concentration of the L and D isomers of γ-PGA could potentially have an influence on the results.
 It would be expected that the addition of γ-PGA beyond a certain concentration would impact the structural integrity of the hydrogels, which would be demonstrated by a decrease in ratio mass change due to the increased degradation of the hydrogels.
 This could potentially be attributed to the main bonding mechanisms involved in the gelation of WPI hydrogels.

 WPI hydrogels are formed by disulphide bridges and hydrophobic interactions between β-lactoglobulin molecules.
-As previously discussed γ-PGA is a hydrophilic polymer of glutamic acid.
+As previously discussed, γ-PGA is a hydrophilic polymer of glutamic acid.
 Therefore, an increase in glutamic acid decreases the percentage of amino acids that can form disulphide bonds and form hydrophobic interactions.
 A decrease in both disulphide bridges and hydrophobic interactions decreases the percentage of crosslinks in the hydrogel, potentially increasing the rate of degradation.
 Overall, the WPI-γ-PGA 700 kDa hydrogel demonstrated a higher swelling potential than both the WPI- γ-PGA 10 hydrogels and the WPI-γ-PGA 1100 kDa γ-PGA hydrogels.
 Additionally, as demonstrated by the SEM analysis there is an interaction between the WPI and γ-PGA that may impact the internal structure of the hydrogels.

 2.4.
 Enzymatic degradation

-The utilization of protein based WPI- γ-PGA hydrogels as a tissue engineering biomaterial would expose the hydrogels to potential proteolysis from endogenous proteolytic enzymes [41].
+The utilization of protein-based WPI- γ-PGA hydrogels as a tissue engineering biomaterial would expose the hydrogels to potential proteolysis from endogenous proteolytic enzymes [41].
 Therefore, an assay was conducted to establish the effect of enzymes on the protein-based hydrogels.
 The addition of γ-PGA to WPI hydrogels increased the mass ratio change when compared to the WPI controls (P < 0.05).
-The results can be in Figure 4.
+The results can be seen in Figure 4.